sestys/katacoda-scenarios/k8s-with-ansible/step1.md

 A K8s cluster is included in our environment, we just need to initialize it.
 For this tutorial, we will use _Minikube_, a tool for local development for K8s, that runs a single-node K8s cluster.
 It provides the same interface as full K8s cluster.

 First, please wait for the environment to be ready.
-This could take a while (~1-2 minute)!
+This could take a while!
 Take a break and grab a coffee.

 <p align="center"><iframe src="https://giphy.com/embed/RMhbmeqWeOBQIiQkS4" width="200"  frameBorder="0" class="giphy-embed" allowFullScreen></iframe></p>